hamiltron/py-simple-audio/devnotes.md

 * check for memory allocation failure and return errors
 * add external links (like pip & buffer protocol) to documentation

+## Build Options

+The `DEBUG` macro value (as set in *setup.py*) is used to turn on debug prints.
+* `0` - Debug statements are disabled.
+* `1` - Turns on debug statements that aren't in the playback inner-loop/thread/callback
+  (i.e. stuff that prints each time another chunk of audio is buffered).
+* `2` - Turns on all debug statements.
+This will spew continually while the audio is playing and may cause dropouts due to time spent in print subroutines.

 ## Tag-Release Cycle

 1. update docs